Searcy, Arkansas

-Searcy (/ˈsɜrsi/ SUR-see) is the largest city and county seat of White County, Arkansas, United States.
-According to 2019 Census Bureau estimates, the population of the city is 23,767.
+Searcy (/ˈsɜrsi/ SUR-see) is the largest city in and the county seat of White County, Arkansas, United States.
+According to 2024 Census Bureau estimates, the population of the city is 23,997.
 It is the principal city of the Searcy, AR Micropolitan Statistical Area which encompasses all of White County.
 The city takes its name from Richard Searcy, a judge for the Superior Court of the Arkansas Territory.
 A college town, Searcy is the home of Harding University and ASU-Searcy.

 History

 Originally named White Sulphur Springs, the town's name was changed in 1837, two years after White County was created.
-The state changed the county seat name to honor Richard Searcy (1794-1832), a prominent Arkansas Legislator.
+The state changed the county seat name to honor Richard Searcy (1794–1832), a prominent Arkansas Legislator.

-The town contained a health spa from its conception until 1820, when the alum, chalybeate, and white sulphur springs for which the spa was known dried up.
+The town contained a health spa from its inception until 1820, when the alum, chalybeate, and white sulphur springs for which the spa was known dried up.

 Israel Moore, who had traveled west from Philadelphia, was in charge of laying out Searcy's original streets, and "he proceeded to name the major streets of Searcy for those of downtown Old Philadelphia near Independence Hall; Race, Arch, Market, Vine, Spring, and the tree-honoring streets of Cherry, Spruce, Locust and Pine."
 In 1957, Searcy named Moore Street after the 19th-century founder.

 Spring Street also has a namesake in Old City Philadelphia, but along with downtown Searcy's Spring Park, this refers to the early history of the Searcy area, when the community was known as White Sulphur Springs.
 As early as 1834, local springs with purported therapeutic properties initially drew visitors to the area, similar to the popular attraction to Hot Springs.

 During the American Civil War, the Battle of Whitney's Lane was fought near Searcy, although the exact site is disputed.
 Searcy Landing, on the Little Red River, is the final resting place for some Union Army soldiers.